Created April 2019

 If you are served Request for Production of Documents

-You must send the requested documents to the Plaintiff or the Plaintiff’s attorney.
+You must send the requested documents to the Plaintiff or the Plaintiff’s attorney or tell them why you do not have to.
 There will be a letter that comes with the request.
 The letter will give you a deadline.
 Make sure you send the documents by the deadline.
 See What do I do about a Request for Production of Documents?

-You can send a Request for Production of Documents to the plaintiff.
+You can send a Request for Production of Documents to the plaintiff to get documents from them.

 See How can discovery help me? to learn about how and why you might send a request for production of documents to the plaintiff.

 Admissions are written statements that one party sends the other.
-You have 30 days in which to respond to admissions if the creditor sends them to you.
+You have 30 days to respond to admissions if the creditor sends them to you.
 If you do not respond, the court will treat your non-response as if you admitted the statements were true.
+It is very important to "deny" statements that are not true within 30 days.

-If the creditor sends you admissions, you really need legal advice.
+If the creditor sends you admissions, you should try to get legal advice.
 Admissions are very tricky.
 Before you respond to the creditor and agree that anything in the admission is true, make sure you read every single word and you are absolutely sure that what the creditor is asking you to admit is true.
 Do not assume anything is correct, even if the creditor has told you before that it is true.
 Only admit to things that you know for sure are true.
 Deny the statements that you are not sure are true.

 A deposition is a request that a witness answer questions.
 The witness must swear that everything he says is true.
 A notary public records the questions and answers the witness gives.
 This record can be used in court.
 See What is a Deposition?